gravitational/teleport/web/README.md

 Install Node.js (you can take the version by executing `make -C build.assets print-node-version` from the root directory).
-After that, run `corepack enable` to enable installing a package manager.
+After that, run `corepack enable pnpm` to enable installing a package manager.

 Then you need to download and initialize JavaScript dependencies.